Constitution and By-laws

 - Directors will be elected at the same time as Officers, at the Annual meeting.

-- No Director may serve more than one elected term of the two (2) consecutive years but may be re-elected after a two-year interval.
+- A Director may serve more than one elected term of the two (2) consecutive years if deemed necessary by the President and approved by the board.

 - The Board of Directors shall meet on the first afternoon of each Annual meeting, as well as one (1) interim meeting as prescribed in Article 4, Section 1 of the these By-Laws.

-- Any member of the Board of Directors missing two (2) Board of Directors meetings in a year without cause shall be declared ineligible to continue to serve on the Board of Directors.
+- Any member of the Board of Directors missing two (2) Board of Directors meetings in a year without cause MAY be declared ineligible to continue to serve on the Board of Directors.
+This is at the discretion of the President and with board approval.
 Such vacancies shall be filled as per Section 1, Article 5 of these By-Laws.

 - The Immediate Past President, prior to the Annual meeting, shall designate a nominating committee at least thirty (30) days prior to the meeting date.
 The committee shall consist of three (3) active members, consisting of the Immediate Past President, current President and the Vice President.
-Said nominating committee shall select suitable candidates for the five (5) elective offices on the Board of Directors.
+Said nominating committee shall select suitable candidates for the four (4) elective offices on the Board of Directors.

 - The Chairperson of the nominating committee shall present the report of the committee to the Board for their approval.
 The retiring President shall read this report at the Annual Meeting at which time other nominations may be received from the floor.
 In case of contest, the President may order a secret written ballot with only active membership participating.